PathOfBuildingCommunity/PathOfBuilding/README.md

 ## Changelog
 ### 1.3.17 - 2017/03/04
  * Updated skill data to 2.6
+ * Minor update of the passive tree data; this fixes the Storm Weaver pathing

 ### 1.3.16 - 2017/03/03
  * Added a skill part to Lacerate to simulate the target being hit by both slashes